vanderherten/hangman-game/README.md

 - **Instructions**

     - The Instructions page explains to the user how the hangman game is played and what features to expect while playing the game.
-    - After the Instructions the user gets the option to choose their preferred word lenght for the game.
+    - After the Instructions the user gets the option to choose their preferred word length for the game.

 ![Instructions](assets/images/instructions.png)